 The UN Sustainable Development Cooperation Framework (Cooperation Framework) sits at the centre of the reforms.
 It is the most important planning and implementation instrument for UN development activities within countries, translating the vision of Member States into UN actions and impacts on the ground.

-Another important international initiative for sustainable development is the Paris Agreement on climate change.
-The Paris Agreement was adopted in 2015 and aims to limit global temperature rise to below 2°C above pre-industrial levels and pursue efforts to limit the increase to 1.5°C. The Paris Agreement provides a platform for international cooperation to mitigate changing climates and promote sustainable development.
+Another important international initiative for sustainable development is the Paris Agreement.
+The Paris Agreement was adopted in 2015 and aims to limit global temperature rise to below 2°C above pre-industrial levels and pursue efforts to limit the increase to 1.5°C. The Paris Agreement provides a platform for international cooperation to mitigate changing environmental conditions and promote sustainable development.

 International organisations such as the United Nations, World Bank, and International Monetary Fund are crucial in promoting sustainable development and supporting cooperation among nations.
 These organisations provide funding, technical assistance, and capacity-building programmes to support sustainable development efforts in developing countries.